Mealey's Class Actions

 -

-LOS ANGELES — A California federal judge granted a supplement maker’s motion to dismiss a consumer’s putative class action accusing it of violating California’s unfair competition law (UCL) and other laws by labeling a fish oil product as beneficial to heart health, finding the claims preempted and concluding that the label statements at issue “are not capable of deceiving a reasonable consumer.”
+SAN FRANCISCO — A California federal judge granted in part and denied in part a protein bar maker’s motion to dismiss a putative class action accusing it of violating California’s unfair competition law (UCL) and New York consumer laws by advertising and labeling its products as healthy when they in fact contain high levels of sugar.

 -